Tesla-SHT/High-throughput-Image-Processing/README.md

     print("Processing: " + input + File.separator + file);
     print("Saving to: " + output);
     open(input + File.separator + file);
-    // You can simply copy the commands in recorder run("32-bit");
+    // You can simply copy the commands from the recorder to replace the following code run("32-bit");
     close("");
     setAutoThreshold("Default dark no-reset");